pranavraikar01/EasyTax/README.md

 Start Managing Your Taxes:
 The Tax Management System application should now be up and running in NetBeans IDE.
 You can begin using it to manage your taxes efficiently.🎉🎉

+# Usage
+1. <b>Open the project.</b>
+2. <b>Setup The MySQL database: </b>
+Before running the application, ensure you have set up the required MySQL database as mentioned in the [Database Setup](#database-setup) section of this README.
+3. <b>Login:</b>
+Remember, This is a standalone project.
+Therefore, the login and password can be provided in the Java code once.
+For now, Username is PRANAV, Password is 1234.
+4. <b>Explore:</b>
+Now, you are free to explore this project.

+# Database Setup